datacamp-content-public/RintroTartuPhD/chapter1.md

 - Calculate the budget of the course with 15 participants and the course fee per participant, if the costs are divided equally between all

 `@hint`
-- Here is the hint for this setup problem.
+-The first exercise is solved for you
-- It should get students 50% of the way to the correct answer.
+-The second exercise is solved for you
-- So don't provide the answer, but don't just reiterate the instructions.
+-Add 20*(18+7) to the previous calculation
-- Typically one hint per instruction is a sensible amount.
+- Fill gaps in the instruction by 15

 `@pre_exercise_code`
 ```{r}